AvaLovelace1/competitive-programming/README.md

 ## solutions
 Contains solutions to problems from various online judges, mainly DMOJ and PEG.
 Problems are organized by origin and files take their names from the problem code.

+## templates
+Contains implementations and short explanations of various algorithms and data structures.